jaimeandrescatano/ekorre/2017-Google-Developer-Challenge/README.md

 ![banner](banner.png)

-# Welcome to ekorre scripts!
+# Welcome to my study files!

-Here you will find some scripts developed for different tasks during the development process of programming under Linux in different programming languages.
+Here you will find the files developed in this course on each topic.

-This repository is a way to give back to the world all the knowledge received from different people on websites like [GitHub](https://github.com), [stackoverflow](https://stackoverflow.com/) among others.
+There are folders with the number of each lesson and subfolders with the exersizes developed.

-Feel free to use this scrips to help in the developing of your projects.
+This repository is made in order to present my personal progress to my program coordinator and clasemates.

-You can find details about the scripts here: [ekorre github page](http://github.ekorre.org/)
+Any comment is welcome through the course forum system.

-Any question or comment is welcome!
+**Jaime Andres**

-**Jaime Andres** :relaxed:
+:see_no_evil: